codingo/cracknet/README.md

 ## Source Code Notes

+Built with v4.5.2 of .Net (https://www.microsoft.com/en-au/download/details.aspx?id=42642)

+### Spoilers

 The comments at the header of the Program.cs class include intended solution paths and flag.
 If you wish to solve without sploilers then first compile without reviewing code comments.

-Built with v4.5.2 of .Net (https://www.microsoft.com/en-au/download/details.aspx?id=42642)